Harry Hems: Personality

 Hems was a hard worker – a report of 1879 said that "he is 'always at it' from six in the morning until nine at night, and often much later", and he expected the same level of commitment from his workforce, apparently resorting to violence against them if they would not comply.
 In October 1878 he was charged £1 plus costs for fighting with one of his employees, and the following year a court was told that he had said that he would "break [William Mears] in as he had several of his other apprentices".

-He was also a flamboyant extrovert and a great self-promoter, making the most of any marketing opportunities that came his way.
-He had at least two well-publicised disputes with the Tax Commissioners.
-In September 1888 an auction of his goods on account of unpaid tax took place at his workshop in which one of the lots was a life-sized statue of St Matthew the Taxgatherer.
+He was also reportedly a flamboyant and extroverted self-promoter, taking advantage of any marketing opportunities that arose.
+He has at least two well-known disputes with the Tax Commissioners.
+In September 1888 an auction of his goods on account of unpaid taxes took place at his workshop in which one of the lots was a life-sized statue of St Matthew the Taxgatherer.

 After he again refused to pay the assessed amount of tax in 1907, another auction of his goods was arranged.
 It took place on 29 April that year, and he prepared the auction catalogue himself.
 The sale items included the crowbar that had been used by the bailiffs to gain entry to his workshop, a set of old stocks ("offering accommodation for three malefactors"), three "second-hand tombstones (slightly damaged) ... suitable for the graves of Income Tax Commissioners or other Revenue Officials", and his bulldog named Bob.
 According to his 1917 obituary, a sculpture of the Twelve Apostles was also included, and the event was widely reported at the time, with Hems making much of the way that he had made the Twelve Apostles pay his income tax.